International Arctic Science Committee (IASC)

 - supporting the development of international cooperation

 Decisions are taken by the IASC Council which meets annually, usually in conjunction with the Arctic Science Summit Week.
-The UK is represented at Council meetings by the Head of the NERC Arctic Office, Henry Burgess, who was elected to the IASC presidency in 2022 for a four year term.
+The UK is represented at Council meetings by the Head of the NERC Arctic Office, Henry Burgess, who was elected to the IASC presidency in 2022 – 2026 for a four year term.
+The new President of IASC is Dr Matthew Druckenmiller (University of Colorado, Boulder & Dartmouth University) who was elected at the 2026 ASSW in Aarhus, Denmark.

 There are five Working Groups which encourage and support science-led international programmes by offering opportunities for planning and coordination, and by facilitating communication and access to infrastructure.
 UK membership is determined by the NERC Arctic Office after open competition.